rundevcycle/100-days-of-code/log.md

 ### Day 2: 2 November 2018
   - Created a sample webpage that captures the function keys (F1-F12) and overrides their default browser behaviour.
 They can be used to trigger events within the page.
   - Published to GitHub pages: https://rundevcycle.github.io/js-keymapper/app.html

+### Day 3: 4 November 2018
+  - Clean up encapsulation of js-keymapper so it is a module with private properties.